Foot and Ankle International

 - trial prosthesis is placed & evaluated for fit;

-- if this trial shell can be buried down to its base with hand pressure, then next size of trial shell is inserted;
+- if this trial shell can be buried down to its base with hand pressure, then next larger size of trial shell is inserted;

 - optimal trial size will not "bottom out" with gentle tapping of the mallet;